Who Pays Closing Costs When Selling a House By Owner?

 - If a buyer uses an agent, sellers may also be asked to pay all or part of the buyer’s agent commission, bringing total seller FSBO closing costs to approximately 4% to 7%.

-- Elimination of the listing agent commission amounts to a savings of about 3%.
-However, home sales data shows that selling without an agent could result in a lower sale price, a risk sellers should consider in their decision to go FSBO.
+- Skipping the listing agent commission can save around 3%.
+But data shows that selling without an agent can sometimes lead to a lower sale price, which is an important trade-off to keep in mind when deciding whether to go FSBO.

 - FSBO puts all the work on the seller to list the home and negotiate the contract.
 An attorney can fill in some gaps but can’t replicate the services of an agent.